 Workgroup participants noted information supplied by Energy UK relating to sites with PARCA stage 2 reservations.
 These appear where the site is an existing site, if the site is new the values are absent.
 Reservations exist from 2020 or 2021.
 (Drax 65 GWh, Eggborough 102 GWh, Tilbury Marshes 21 GWh, Hirwuan 28 GWh, Ferry bridge 80 GWh, Keadby 2 41 GWh, there may be others).
 Total 337 GWh or around 6% of FCC in those years.
 Those sites are therefore unable to use the model to produce an estimate of their charges as per Article 7a, other sites’ charges will be higher than they should be.
 Workgroup participants noted that National Grid had indicated it would be accommodating these sites/PARCAs and expected to see these in the distance matrix from the relevant year.
 Confirm Action number.

+FCC not in UNC: (26 February 2019)

+Some Workgroup participants noted concerns over the potential for the FCC to be changed too frequently and there is a trade-off to be considered between certainty and flexibility.

+[Some Workgroup participants noted that the lack of reference of the forecasted contracted capacity methodology within the UNC creates a governance void in respect of the statement.
+(26 February 2019)]

+[Reference to consultation and Ofgem veto is missing in Modification 0678 v2]

-and treatment of closed sites 05 March
+FCC and treatment of closed sites (05 March 2019)

-(For example Theddlethorpe, Avonomouth, Dinevor Arms)
+(For example, Theddlethorpe, Avonomouth, Dinevor Arms)

 All Workgroup participants noted that the treatment of these sites should be addressed formally in the FCC Methodology; if they are left in at a non-zero FCC value there will be a distortion to the prices, albeit probably small.
 Workgroup requested that the FCC Methodology reflect the situation in reality as closely as possible.